qkzk/fm/development.md

   `! %t nvim %s` will open the selected file with neovim in a new terminal.
 - cd command (Alt+g) includes children of a path (detected as soon as you type a /)
 - double clic on a menu item to execute it.
 Same as a clic then press enter.
+- Fixed a bug where search completion would be made before the char is inserted, displaying wrong results

 #### Changelog